akras14/alexkras.com/posts/2016/best-part-software/post.md

 	- Location - Software Engineers are able to find employment almost anywhere
 	- Impact - Sky is the limit, you can literally change the world
 	- Reach - Products are used by millions of people
-	- Options - Many paths to peruse, choose your own adventure
+	- Options - Many paths to pursue, choose your own adventure
 	- Demand - Shortage of Software Engineers is probably here to stay for the next 10+ years
 	- Business - Easy to start your own service or product business
 - Learning